Victor Sen Yung: Death and legacy

-Victor Sen Young died in his North Hollywood home in 1980.
+Victor Sen Young died in his North Hollywood home in 1980, aged 65.
 The actor, who ran a small mail-order Chinese pottery business, was creating clayware and curing the items with an oven, and died of natural gas poisoning from a gas leak.
 His body was found November 9, but he had reportedly been dead at least ten days, from possibly around October 31.

 Some reports suggested that he was murdered, but police ultimately ruled the death accidental.
 The eulogy at his funeral was given by fellow Bonanza actor Pernell Roberts, who also paid the funeral expenses.
+He is buried at Greenlawn Memorial Park in Colma, California.

 The Victor Sen Young memorial scholarship is awarded each year by the Chinese Alumni Association of the University of California, Berkeley, where Sen Young majored in animal husbandry.